daniel-johnson/Library/README.md

 * Love consists in this, that two solitudes protect and touch and greet each other.
 * I hold this to be the highest task for a bond between two people: that each protects the solitude of the other.

+### Anathem
+A big book.
+About a human society where a 'religious' order preserved the maths and sciences through their dark ages.
+Been getting through it slowly for a while.

 ### Zen and the art of Motorcycle Maintenance
 Highly recommended by a friend I respect.
 I plan on reading it summer 2018 while travelling.

 ### Time Enough for Love
 A classic for me, I read this in high school with other Heinlen works.
 Sci-Fi where some people can go through regenerative therapy, and don't have to die.
 Only slightly incestual.

 ### Catcher in the Rye
 Supposed to be a classic.
 I got 1/3 of the way through and didn't finish...